Cerros de Mavecure

 The Cerros de Mavicuri are three hills, located in eastern Colombia, 50 km south of the city of Inírida on the Inírida River.
 Geologically, the mountains are part of the Guiana Shield.

 Mavicuri is considered a sacred site by multiple ethnic groups residing in the area.
-Its name means "blowgun of the mountains", named after the tool used by the natives to catch prey.
+Its name means "mountains of the blowgun", named after the tool used by the natives to catch prey.

-The three mountains are called Pajarito (Little Bird), Mono (Monkey) and Mavicuri and are 712 m, 480 m, and 170 m respectively.
+The three mountains are called Pajarito (Little Bird), Mono (Monkey) and Mavicuri and are 712 m, 480 m, and 365 m respectively.
 They are made of granite rock and can only be accessed by river.

 These mountains are considered one of the main tourist sites in the Department of Guainía and are located within a Puinave indigenous reserve.

 Popular culture

 The Cerros de Mavicure are featured in the film Embrace of the Serpent.
 The Governor of the Guainía Department decorated Ciro Guerra, the director of the film, with the Order of the Inrida Flower for highlighting the land feature in the film.